ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 We will also need a style for a counter.
 The process is the same, and a suitable color is `#E85017`.
 We can even duplicate the existing style!
 Let's call this style a `HeartCounter`.

 We will need another widget for health, too.
-Create a new type called `HeartsWidget`, set its sprite to the `Heart`, and set its OnCreate code to this:
+Create a new template called `HeartsWidget`, set its sprite to the `Heart`, and set its OnCreate code to this:

 ```js
 this.text = new PIXI.Text(ct.room.lives, ct.styles.get('HeartCounter'));